ozturkmutlu65/everestos_gsi/README.md

 - latest GApps from barbet 14/AP2A.240705.004
 - Synced to TD Patches
 - Aperture camera App from LineageOS is included
-- for my personal purposes I also included Magisk App
 - the builds are signed with my personal keys
 - all in all it's a very clean AOSP GSI